17 October 2021

 Ramm plays with enormous musical authority.
 Unlike many young instrumentalists, he is not intimidated by the reflective or the elegiac; nor is he nervous about the length of pauses, or the creation of inter-phrase silence.
-His is a phenomenal technique and he demonstrated it to full effect in this captivating performance.
+He has a phenomenal technique, and he demonstrated it to full effect in this captivating performance.

 Alexander Ramm was born in 1988 in Vladivostok.
-In 2012 he graduated from the Moscow State Tchaikovsky Conservatoire (cello class of Natalia Shakhovskaya and chamber ensemble class of Alexander Bonduryansky).
-He is currently perfecting his skills at the Hochschule für Musik Hanns Eisler (class of Frans Helmerson).
+Graduated from the Tchaikovsky Moscow State Conservatory (cello class of Natalia Shakhovskaya and chamber ensemble class of Alexander Bonduryansky) and completed a postgraduate course at the conservatory.
+Continued his studies at the Hochschule für Musik Hanns Eisler Berlin (class of Frans Helmerson).

-From the age of nine he has appeared as a soloist and with orchestras.
-Prize-winner at several international competitions including the Cambridge International Boston Competition (2005, 1st prize), the Moscow Festival of Romantic Music for Young Musicians (2006, Grand-Prix), the UNISA International Strings Competition in South Africa (2010, 4th prize) and the Beijing International Music Competition (2010, Grand-Prix).
-In August 2012 together with pianist Anna Odintsova he was a prize-winner at the Swedish International Duo Competition.
-In April 2013 he took 3rd prize at one of the most prestigious cello competitions – the Paulo Cello Competition in Helsinki, becoming the first Russian musician to become a prize-winner at that competition.
-In June 2015 he won 2nd and the Silver Medal at the XV International Tchaikovsky Competition.
+Prize-winner at the Moscow Competition for Young Cellists (2003; 1st prize), the Cambridge International Boston Competition (2005; 1st prize), the Moscow Romantic Music Festival (2006; Grand Prix), the Beijing International Music Competition (2010; 2nd prize), the All-Russian Music Competition (Moscow, 2010; 1st prize) and the International Cello Competition Antonio Janigro (Zagreb, 2012; 4th prize).
+In April 2013 he won 3rd prize at one of the most prestigious cello competitions – the Paulo Cello Competition in Helsinki, making him the first Russian musician to be a prize-winner at that competition.
+In June 2015 he won 2nd prize and the Silver Medal at the International Tchaikovsky Competition.

-Since 2012 he has been a soloist with the St Petersburg House of Music, and since 2011 he has participated in concert programmes of the Moscow Philharmonic, including the Stars of the XXI Century project.
-Regularly appears at the Moscow Easter Festival.
+Since 2011 he has featured in concert programmes of the Moscow Philharmonic Society, including the project Stars of the 21st Century, and has been a soloist at the St Petersburg Music House.
+Regularly performs at the Moscow Easter Festival.

-Tours to many cities throughout Russia, Lithuania, Sweden, Austria, Finland, South Africa, Japan, Fance and Bulgaria; gives recitals at the Brucknerhaus in Linz, Amsterdam’s Concertgebouw, the Concert Hall of the Mariinsky Theatre and the Tchaikovsky Concert Hall in Moscow.
-Collaborates with conductors including Michail Jurowski, Vladimir Jurowski, Vladimir Spivakov, Valery Gergiev, Alexander Sladkovsky and Valery Polyansky.
+Has toured to many towns and cities in Russia, Great Britain, Lithuania, Sweden, Austria, Finland, South Africa, Japan, France and Bulgaria; gives recitals at the Brucknerhaus in Linz, Amsterdam’s Concertgebouw, the Concert Hall of the Mariinsky Theatre and the Tchaikovsky Concert Hall in Moscow.
+Collaborates with such conductors as Michail Jurowski, Vladimir Jurowski, Vladimir Spivakov, Valery Gergiev, Vasily Petrenko, Alexander Sladkovsky and Vladimir Fedoseyev.